Home

 Because breeders now consider these dogs to be purely bred without any hints of cross breeding to determine the colour, these Labrador retrievers are identical in temperance and build up to all the other labs with no health problems related to the colour of their coats.

-This can make the silver Labs quite expensive with breeders charging as much as 40% more for these dogs than other Lab variations though they do take the spotlight as one of the most controversial dogs at the present time.
+This can make the Silver Labs quite expensive with breeders charging as much as 40% more for these dogs than other Lab variations though they do take the spotlight as one of the most controversial dogs at the present time.

 Because of its uniqueness, extremely proper care is encouraged at all costs especially since a silver Labrador can have a very dry coat and skin problems just like the chocolate breeds.